luchasarie/moodle-calendar/readme.txt

 ### Prerequisites

-If building, you require ChromeDriver to run selenium.
-Otherwise, just the release should work.
-Be sure to run it as.
+Latest version of Google Chrome, and running the file as an administrator (It requires so to use the webdriver properly)

 ### Installing

-Unzip the moodle-calendar.zip file of the most recent release, and run the exe file.
-If you are not from FECAP, change the cfg file to
+Unzip the moodlecalendar.zip file of the most recent release, and run the exe file.

 ## Built With

-* [Selenium](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
+Selenium for the Webdriver, PyQt5 for the GUI.

 ## Authors

 * **Luchas Arie** - *Initial work* - [MagmaKnight](https://github.com/MagmaKnight)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License